SofT-GRPO: Surpassing Discrete-Token LLM Reinforcement Learning via Gumbel-Reparameterized Soft-Thinking Policy Optimization: SofT-GRPO: Reinforcing Soft-Thinking Policy with Gumbel Reparameterization

 \subsection{Group Rollout with Gumbel Noise}

-As an off-policy RLVR algorithm, for each Query $\boldsymbol{Q}$, SofT-GRPO samples and restores a group of $G$ soft-thinking CoTs in the rollout stage in parallel.
-As discussed in Section \ref{priliminary-2}, advanced sampling methods will bring performance improvement together with stochasticity.
-So, to explore diverse and powerful soft-thinking reasoning paths, we introduce the Gumbel-Softmax resampling technique (shown in Eq. \eqref{gumbel-soft-thinking}) in the rollout process as follows:
+As an off-policy RLVR algorithm, SofT-GRPO samples a group of $G$ soft-thinking CoTs for each query $\boldsymbol{Q}$ during rollout and saves them in a replay buffer.
+A principal challenge for applying RLVR to soft-thinking is that vanilla soft-thinking generates deterministic soft tokens, as each $\boldsymbol{s}_t$ is a fixed weighted sum of embeddings based solely on model probabilities (Eq.~\eqref{raw-soft-thinking}).
+So, to explore \textbf{diverse and powerful} soft-thinking reasoning paths in the rollout process, we introduce the Gumbel-Softmax resampling technique (shown in Eq. \eqref{gumbel-soft-thinking}) as follows:

-where $\boldsymbol{e}_i$ is the d-dimensional embedding of the $i$-th token, $\pi_{\theta_\text{old}}$ is the old LLM policy used in rollout, and $\epsilon_i$ is the Gumbel noise.
-Using the inverse transform sampling, we can sample $\epsilon_i$ by computing $g=-\log(-\log(u))$ where $u\sim \text{Uniform}(0, 1)$ \citep{jang2016categorical}.
-Different from adding noise in other distributions, the Gumbel Softmax technique can ensure the stability of the added Gumbel Noise.
-As shown in Theorem \ref{theory31} (Refer to Appendix \ref{Appendixc2} for proof), the Gumbel Softmax will preserve the distribution of LLM's output probabilities after adding noise for stochasticity.
-So, it may simulate the multinomial sampling and reduce the risk of making $\boldsymbol{s}_t$ drop outside the pre-trained discrete-token embedding space. \begin{theorem}[Gumbel-max Trick] Let $(p_1, \dots, p_n)$ be nonnegative, and $\epsilon_1, \dots, \epsilon_n$ independent samples from $\mathrm{Gumbel}(0,1)$ \citep{maddison2016concrete}, \end{theorem}
+where $\boldsymbol{e}_i$ is the embedding of the $i$-th token, $\pi_{\theta_\text{old}}$ is the sampling policy used in rollout, and $\epsilon_i$ is a scalar Gumbel noise.
+Using the inverse transform sampling \citep{jang2016categorical}, we sample $\epsilon_i=-\log(-\log(u))$ where $u\sim \text{Uniform}(0, 1)$.
+Besides bringing stochasticity, as discussed in Section \ref{priliminary-2}, resampling with Gumbel-Softmax will bring potential improvements on the quality of reasoning paths.

+Due to limitations in the amount of fine-tuning data, fine-tuning LLMs with soft-thinking needs to preserve the pre-trained knowledge.
+So, applying RLVR to soft-thinking should also keep the generated soft tokens $\boldsymbol{s}_t$ \textbf{within the pre-trained discrete-token embedding space}.
+In contrast to noise injection based on other distributions (e.g., Dirichlet or Gaussian), Gumbel-Softmax can better maintain the stability of the soft-token embeddings when providing stochasticity.
+As established in Theorem~\ref{theory31} (see Appendix~\ref{Appendixc2} for proof), it produces a relaxation that maintains samples close to the discrete token distribution, thus mitigating the risk of generating out-of-vocabulary soft tokens. \begin{theorem}[Gumbel-max Trick] Let $(p_1, \dots, p_n)$ be nonnegative, and $\epsilon_1, \dots, \epsilon_n$ independent samples from $\mathrm{Gumbel}(0,1)$ \citep{maddison2016concrete}, \end{theorem}